- 1 month ago

 Roles & responsibilities

-A Housing Investigator will be assigned to one of the four field offices located throughout the city: Echo Park, North Hollywood, or Boyle Heights.
-Although a Housing Investigator’s preference is considered it may not be honored due to a limited vacancy in each office and possess of a Paralegal Certificate.
+A Housing Investigator will be assigned to one of the four field offices located throughout the city: Echo Park, North Hollywood, Torrance or Boyle Heights.
+Although a Housing Investigator’s preference is considered it may not be honored due to a limited vacancy in each office.
+Must have a Paralegal Certificate.